Superrehtard/old_diaspora_wiki/Migrating-from-MongoDB-to-MYSQL.md

 Rails expects a config/database.yml file with information about your mysql database.  copy config/database.yml.example to config/database.yml, and edit it to have the user/password/database names that you want.

 ### Create and migrate your db
+Run
+    rake db:create
+and
+    rake db:migrate
-Run 'rake db:create' and 'rake db:migrate' to create your database and set up the tables.
+to create your database and set up the tables.

 ## Migrate from mongo
 Make sure 'mongoexport' is accessible from the command line.
 If it isn't, you'll need to create a symlink from either your path, or the directory you run the migration from, to the